-The following Commercial guidance note Produced in partnership with Ted Rhodes, Mario Sergio Braz and Carolina Uribe of CMS provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Ted Rhodes, Mario Sergio Braz and Carolina Uribe of CMS provides comprehensive and up to date legal information covering:

 Updated in February 2019